mvolkmann/MyUnixEnv/notes/VueNotes.md

 ## Getting Real

-The easiest way to start a new Vue application is to create the initial configuration using the Vue CLI
+The easiest way to start a new Vue application is to create the initial configuration using the Vue CLI.
+This uses Webpack for module bundling.

 To install it, enter `npm install -g @vue/cli`.